Impersonate user through REST API auth

 Indeed.
 Right now it will continue as 'admin' which is unsafe.

 Find attached a new patch which takes into account those two remarks.

-#5 Updated by Jean-Philippe Lang almost 6 years ago
+#5 Updated by Jean-Philippe Lang about 6 years ago

 - Status changed from New to Closed

 - Resolution set to Fixed